h-p-wilson/h-p-wilson/README.md

-- 👋 Hi, I’m @h-p-wilson :)
+- 👋 Hi, I’m Hephzi Wilson, and studying Computer Science at QUB
-- 👀 I’m interested in Shakespeare (only the comedies) and teaching myself new skills
+- 👀 I’m interested in Python at the minute
-- 🌱 I’m currently messing about a bit on the old arduino
-- 💞️ I’m looking to collaborate on nothing atm since I'm really just starting out
-- 📫 How to reach me, give me a message here (I think gitHub has a messaging system)

 <!---
 h-p-wilson/h-p-wilson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.